Featured Team Members: Rick Crawford, BS

 After lunch, we drive to our operations ranch.
 We collect and inventory all the student’s personal items.
 We thoroughly go through all belongings, record and store all articles, and have the student review and sign off on what is collected.
 Personal items are returned upon graduation.
 Following inventory collection, the student is outfitted with brand new Open Sky gear.
 This detailed outfitting process sets our students up for success, ensuring they have all that they need to participate in all facets of the program.

-Each Open Sky transportation team is in regular communication with every department upon a new student’s arrival.
-This communication begins with the admissions counselor and transportation director connecting at least one day prior to admission to discuss arrival details and all pertinent information.
+Each Open Sky intake specialist is in regular communication with every department upon a new student’s arrival.
+This communication begins with the admissions counselor and intake director connecting at least one day prior to admission to discuss arrival details and all pertinent information.
 Once the student arrives at Open Sky, we contact the student’s admission counselor every hour to provide an update on how the student is doing.
 Admissions counselors are in regular communication throughout the process with parents and referring professionals to relay these updates.

 Throughout the day, we are in contact with all departments, integrating all the moving pieces, and adapting to each student’s specific needs.
 There is a clear flow of communication and flexibility to meet the needs of any student entering the program.
 All departments work in tandem to fully support each student as they enter the program.
 We believe this level of care and depth of resources set Open Sky apart and positions students for a healthy, productive, and meaningful experience.